antw/genesis/README.md

 matches the name of the component, with the following directory structure inside:

+    - genesis/
+      - {recipes,roles,servers}/
+        - my-component/

+          - run.sh

-* **`run.sh`** This is the first script called and should perform initial installation, set variables, define functions, etc.
+            This is the first script called and should perform initial installation, set variables, define functions,
+            etc.

+          - files/

-* **`files/`** An directory containing files (or directories) to be copied into the server root.
-This copy if performed after running `run.sh` but before...
+            A directory containing files (or directories) to be copied into the server root.
+This copy if performed after running run.sh but before...

+          - after.sh

-* **`after.sh`** Effectively an after "filter", this is run after files are copied.
+            Acts as an after filter; run after files are copied.

-All three of the above files/directories are optional.
-Genesis will skip any which aren't present.

-Component directories may also contain a four sub-directory.
+          - contrib/

-* **`contrib/`** A directory containing sources, .deb pages, etc, which are _not_ copied to the server root, but may be used by `run.sh` or `after.sh`.
+            A directory containing sources, .deb pages, etc, which are _not_ copied to the server root, but may be used by run.sh or after.sh

 USAGE
 -----